 Cost

-The cost of the premium version of CBT Thought Diary, called Pro, depends on which app store you use.
+The cost of the premium version of Clarity, called Clarity Pro, depends on which app store you use.

 Overview

-CBT Thought Diary will always prompt you to complete a guided CBT journal when you complete a mood check-in.
+Clarity (formerly CBT Thought Diary) is a mental health journaling app that utilizes CBT principles to help you improve your mental health.
+Every day, Clarity prompts you to complete a mood check-in and journal entry.
 These guided journals are designed to help you reflect on your current mood and what is affecting them.
-This is unique when compared to an app like Sensa, where the journal space is not in the app.
-CBT Thought Diary allows you to choose which journal feels right to you at that time and complete it in the app.
+Clarity allows you to choose which journal feels right to you at that time and complete it in the app.
+After four consistent days of data, Clarity will help analyze patterns and themes in your mood.

 To find out how journaling with CBT methods can help you, read more in our in-depth review of the CBT Thought Diary.

-CBT Tools allows users to log their moods, analyze and reflect on negative thoughts, and set healthy physical and mental goals.
+CBT Tools for Healthy Living is an Android app that allows users to log their moods, analyze and reflect on negative thoughts, and set healthy physical and mental goals.
 CBT Tools would be a great app to use in addition to regular therapy sessions.

 Pros & Cons